 Small-scale manufacturing, with ancillary retail and /or service space, is a phenomenon that is on the rise, particularly in denser, more expensive urban environments.
 Its success requires more flexible zoning regulations to accommodate it.
 In some cities, this has taken the form of 'craft districts' where products are made and exported, but also sold on site.
 This can include apparel, homewares, sporting goods, musical instruments, and food & beverage.
-This type of small-scale manufacturing / retail / service is growing in demand, building on changing consumer sentiment against homogenous production and products and a desire for locally, ethically and sustainably sourced products.
+This type of small-scale manufacturing / retail / service is growing in demand, building on changing consumer for locally, ethically and sustainably sourced products.

-Zoning bylaws are under increasing pressure to ensure they can accommodate artisanal producers that blur the lines between light industry, retail and service commercial, Many artisanal businesses would benefit from 'performance-based' regulation that judges appropriateness based on local impact rather than use.
+Zoning bylaws are under increasing pressure to ensure they can accommodate artisanal producers that blur the lines between light industry, retail and service commercial.
+Many artisanal businesses would benefit from 'performance-based' regulation that judges appropriateness based on local impact rather than use.